Multi-task Planar Reconstruction with Feature Warping Guidance: Experiments

-\textbf{Qualitative} In contrast to previous works that predicted a binary plane indication, the incorporation of multi-class semantics introduces an added complexity.
+\textbf{Qualitative} We display different types of visual results from our best model in Figures \ref{fig:teaser}, \ref{fig:sem}, and \ref{fig:examples}.
+In contrast to previous works that predicted a binary plane indication, the incorporation of multi-class semantics introduces an added complexity.
 The change made to the focal loss for category predictions (see Section \ref{sec:losses}) leads to more confident scoring as well as a potential increase in false positives, which is already exacerbated in the case of multi-class predictions.
 However, we found that raising the score threshold for the final masks partially mitigated this issue.
 See Fig.~\ref{fig:examples} for visual results.
 The structure of the scene is easier to predict than the exact depth, a challenge presented when using a single image for inference.
-The visible differences between predictions and ground truth result mainly from depth errors, as normal errors occur largely around the edges (see Fig.~\ref{fig:errproj} for a 3D visualization of depth and surface normal errors).
 Sample visualizations of the semantic predictions can be found in Fig.~\ref{fig:sem}.
 Cases of oversegmentation can occur due to prediction of different classes, or different plane orientation, as each mask represents a planar segment associated with a class label.
 Overall, our model demonstrates robust performance both visually and quantitatively for the task of planar reconstruction with semantic labels.